Snapper card: Ferries

 Tickets for the East by West Ferry in Wellington could be purchased with Snapper cards at Queen's Wharf.
 Since early 2010, the Snapper card could be used to tag-on and tag-off the ferry, much like on buses, but there was no discount for using it on the ferry.
 Tag on-tag off services on the ferry have been discontinued.
 The old style card readers are there but they are covered up and disabled.

 Retail stores

-Many retailers in Wellington allowed Snapper as a form of payment, and facilitate topping up a Snapper card, these include FIX convenience stores, dairies and ticket offices throughout the Greater Wellington region.
+Many retailers in Wellington allowed Snapper as a form of payment, and facilitate topping up a Snapper card.
+These included FIX convenience stores, dairies and ticket offices throughout the Greater Wellington region.

-In 2015, Snapper announced that, from 1 June, these contactless payments would no longer be available in stores and retail outlets (but may still be accented in some schools).
+In 2015, Snapper announced that, from 1 June, these contactless payments would no longer be available in stores and retail outlets (but may still be accepted in some schools).

+Taxis

+Starting in September 2010, Snapper could be used as payment for around 700 of Wellington's 1250 taxis.
+This was removed on 1 September 2020 due to it being available less often in taxis and used less by passengers.

+Use

+The bus-ticketing system is based on a "tag-on", "tag-off" principle, providing valuable data for transport authorities to analyse and plan for travel behaviour.